alexandraYesbabylon/projectFlow/README.md

 ## 6.- Views

 By default view for `list` and `form` types should be defined for each entity.
-The cand find all the view in  `views` folder of the package `projectFlow`
+Find all the view in  `views` folder of the package `projectFlow`
 The generic filename format is: `{class_name}.{view_type}.{view_name}.json` .
 Here an example of a `list` and a `form` of Company.